Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: Introduction

 That said, no single method alone can fully capture the complexity of \acc{} and its mental health impacts.
 Relationships with \acc{}s differ from traditional technologies, involving ongoing, emotional, and adaptive interactions that may mirror human social relationships~\cite{skjuve2021my,skjuve2022longitudinal,alabed2024more,brandtzaeg2022my}.
 Understanding their psychosocial impacts requires not only robust quantitative evidence but also contextualization with user perspectives and a theoretical framework of relationships to interpret how \acc{} unfolds.
-For such a comprehensive understanding, we examine the psychosocial effects of interactions with \acc{} by triangulating social media quasi-experiments, user perspectives, and relational theory.
-Guided by this, our work asks the following research questions (RQs): \begin{enumerate} \item[\textbf{RQ1:}] What are the psychosocial effects of engaging with AI companion chatbots (\acc{}s)? \item[\textbf{RQ2:}] How do users perceive and experience the psychosocial effects of their relationships with \acc{}s? \end{enumerate}
+To achieve such a comprehensive understanding, this work examines the psychosocial effects of interactions with \acc{} by triangulating social media quasi-experiments, user perspectives, and relational theory.
+Our work asks the following research questions (RQs):